DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 ---
 # subconsious

+alt titles/posibilities:
-alt titles/posibilities: dream diary, behind the mask, a trueer self, diary, me myself and I, unconscious, supressed, released
+dream diary, behind the mask, a truer self, diary, me myself and I, unconscious, supressed thoughts
 > [!fail] this does not exist
 > For those who come across this, dont share.
-> Reason: not professional
+> Reason: not professional, personal and controversial
 > Content of this page is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-2025-??-??
+# 2025-??-??

-# musing Dean
+musing Dean

 Because I am Young Arrogant and Hate Everything You Stand For.